Data-efficient Targeted Token-level Preference Optimization for LLM-based Text-to-Speech: Experiments

 \subsection{Objective Evaluation Results}

-\paragraph{Main Results.} Table~\ref{tab:main_table} presents the objective evaluation results.
+\paragraph{Main Results on Japanese.} Table~\ref{tab:main_table} presents the objective evaluation results.
 Our TKTO model achieves the highest Japanese TTS accuracy and the lowest CER and bad case ratio.
-The non-LLM baseline F5-TTS shows extremely low accuracy regardless of whether it uses G2P or not, highlighting the importance of LLMs to consider contextual information.
-The use of unpaired data allows us to leverage samples that are always desirable or always undesirable, which cannot be used in paired training.
-This leads to a significant improvement in accuracy (0.949 or 0.958), surpassing even strong industry models.
-Using only paired data excludes samples that always produce desirable outputs, causing the model to overfit toward undesirable examples.
-As a result, accuracy improvement is limited, although the CER and bad case ratio become slightly lower.
-Compared with KTO, our model achieves improvements across all metrics, demonstrating the effectiveness of token-level targeted optimization.
+The non-LLM baseline F5-TTS shows extremely low accuracy regardless of whether it uses G2P or not, highlighting the importance of LLMs to consider contextual information. \diff{By leveraging unpaired data, we can utilize up to $6\times$ more training samples than paired methods.} This leads to a significant improvement in accuracy (0.668→0.958), surpassing even strong industry models. \diff{Paired training relies on a very narrow and biased subset that represents only rare borderline cases where both correct and incorrect pronunciations appear for the same text.
+This limits the learning signal and reduces generalization.} Compared with KTO, our model achieves improvements across all metrics, demonstrating the effectiveness of token-level targeted optimization.

 \paragraph{Training Dynamics.} Figure~\ref{fig:log-likelihood} illustrates the changes in the average log-likelihood of desirable and undesirable tokens.
 As training progresses, TKTO (left) effectively increases only that of desirable tokens, whereas SFT (right) tends to increase the log-likelihood of undesirable tokens.